 Learning Exchange: Adults with Disabilities

 Learning Exchange provides lifelong learning and community involvement opportunities for adults with disabilities.
 We offer a variety of customized classes and special events, as well as training and accommodations to include adults with disabilities 18 and older in all Community Education activities in Bloomington, Eden Prairie, Edina and Richfield.
-Classes take place at various locations in the four cities.
+Classes take place at various locations in the four cities or online.

 Learning Exchange is the LE in AR&LE: a consortium of the Adaptive Recreation departments of the cities of Bloomington, Eden Prairie, Edina and Richfield, with Learning Exchange representing the school districts' community education programs.